-An impressive 2-story 18,000 square foot Army Logistics Research Library will consolidate collections from the quartermaster, ordnance, and transportation Schools, as well as the College of Professional and Continuing Education, or CPCE, formally the Army Logistics Management College.
+An impressive 2-story 18,000 square foot Army Logistics Research Library consolidates collections from the Quartermaster, Ordnance, and Transportation Schools, as well as the College of Professional and Continuing Education, or CPCE, formally the Army Logistics Management College.
 A community library, co-located with the ALU Research Library, contains leisure reading materials for students and residents of Fort Lee and the surrounding communities.
-And with 60 public access workstations, student study areas, and small team rooms, all these amenities make the ALU library a destination location!
+Wwith 60 public access workstations, student study areas, and small team rooms, all these amenities make the ALU library a destination location.

 ALU is home to the Army Sustainment Professional Bulletin, a primary source of information on past, present, and future sustainment trends, initiatives, and operations for sustainers around the world.
 Formerly known as the Army Logistician, this 4-time Secretary of the Army Editor of the Year Award winner and winner of the Most Improved Publication continues as a valuable source for sustainers.

 The Sustainment Center of Excellence Simulation and Training Center, or STC, is co-located on the University grounds.
-The STC supports the university education programs as well as collective sustainment training exercises.!Finally, ALU comes complete with a variety of dining options, mini-retail and bookstore, and a full service barber shop!
+The STC supports the university education programs as well as collective sustainment training exercises.

-Students will have it all right at their fingertips!
-They will experience a one-stop campus, providing classroom and library facilities, a simulation center, lodging, dining, and a full service gymnasium and running trail, all within a walking campus!
-The Army Logistics University is indeed the source for logistics leader training, education and information for America’s military sustainers!
+Students have it all right at their fingertips.
+They can experience a one-stop campus, providing classroom and library facilities, a simulation center, lodging, dining, and a full service gymnasium, all within a walking campus!
+The Army Logistics University is indeed the source for logistics leader training, education and information for America’s military sustainers.

-The new Army Logistics University, or ALU, is home to 3 colleges and an Academy for military and civilian logistics leaders!
+The Army Logistics University, or ALU, is home to 3 colleges and an Academy for military and civilian logistics leaders.

 The Logistics Leader College conducts professional military education for officers ranging from lieutenants through colonels.
-The Basic Officer Leader Course for quartermaster, ordnance, and transportation lieutenants, the Combined Logistics Captains Career Course, key functional courses such as the highly demanded Support Operations Course, and pre-command courses preparing lieutenant colonels and colonels for command of logistics formations, are all conducted by the Logistics Leader College.
+The Basic Officer Leader Course for Quartermaster, Ordnance, and Transportation lieutenants, the Logistics Captains Career Course, key functional courses such as the highly demanded Support Operations Course, and pre-command courses preparing lieutenant colonels and colonels for command of logistics formations, are all conducted by the Logistics Leader College.

-Check out ALU’s extensive list of courses at the following website: http://www.alu.army.mil/ALU_COURSES/ALUCOURSES.htm.
+Check out ALU’s extensive list of courses at the following website: ALU Courses.

-International Military Students from over 60 countries will train at the ALU, with its expanded capabilities.
-Additionally, the ALU is proud to expand its outreach efforts through partnering with many civilian Universities for both graduate and undergraduate programs of study in the areas of logistics management, acquisition and contract management, disaster relief, supply chain management, operations research, and business, just to name a few!
+International Military Students from over 82 countries train at the ALU, with its expanded capabilities.
+Additionally, the ALU is proud to expand its outreach efforts through partnering with many civilian universities for both graduate and undergraduate programs of study in the areas of logistics management, acquisition and contract management, disaster relief, supply chain management, operations research, and business, just to name a few.

-Senior leaders throughout the military community will use ALU as their logistics think tank and launching pad!
+Senior leaders throughout the military community use ALU as their logistics think tank.

 In summary, the ALU provides premier sustainment leader education and training, now and into the future!